jrop/mongo.nvim/README.md

 - [ ] Consider supporting pagination

 ## Changelog

+**November 2, 2022**
+- Utilize Treesitter when executing a query to keep track of what collection a data-results split originated from
+- When `:Mongoedit` is run without `--coll`/`--id`, try to infer the collection from the data stored in the previous bullet, and also try to infer the nearest `_id` (based on cursor position) using the current Treesitter context.

 **October 31st, 2022**
 - Make certain operations "refreshable" and add the `:Mongorefresh` command